Armadillidium: Physiology

 Typically, land animals utilize uric acid to excrete their waste as a way to save water and reduce dangerous substances, however, Armadillidium are able to excrete their nitrogenous waste as ammonia gas – a more toxic substance than other forms of waste.
-They don’t experience any negative effects from this toxic form and are able to excrete their waste without losing any water.
-Although they do lose lots of hydrogen, which could impact their water balance so that there isn’t any large difference in terms of saving water via ammonia gas.
+They don't experience any negative effects from this toxic form and are able to excrete their waste without losing any water.
+Although they do lose lots of hydrogen, which could impact their water balance so that there isn't any large difference in terms of saving water via ammonia gas.

 Although they have high amounts of copper and ammonia, both of which are extremely toxic, in their systems, they don't experience any adverse effects.
-This has led researchers to believe that the toxicity doesn’t interfere with any important body functions, they have developed resistances, or that they have developed ways to store these substances without harming themselves.
+This has led researchers to believe that the toxicity doesn't interfere with any important body functions, they have developed resistances, or that they have developed ways to store these substances without harming themselves.

 Armadillidium can also produce pungent fluids, which serve as deterrents for potential predators.
 Located on the dorsal surface along their body segments are glands that produce the repugnant secretions.

 Armadillidium breathe through pseudotracheae: white, bean-shaped structures, located on the first two segments of the isopod's abdomen which help them to respire in air.

-With an extremely straight tube for a gut and only two pairs of digestive glands, Armadillidium have a very simple digestive system that isn’t the best equipped for absorbing nutrients.
+Armadillidium have a simple digestive system with a straight tube for a gut and only two pairs of digestive glands.
+Pill bugs compensate for their inefficient digestive system by engaging in corprophagy, where they consume their own feces in order to extraxt the maxomum amount of nutrients from the organic matter they consume.
+About 9% of the Armadillidium diet is feces.

 Armadillidium prefer to have something touching them on all sides, which leads to them aggregating with each other as well as huddling under rocks and in tight spaces.

 An important part of Armadillidum defence is the ability to roll into a ball, called conglobation, to protect their soft, exposed underside.
-The breeding season can affect a female’s ability to roll into a ball because the marsupium can become distended with the amount of young they carry.
+The breeding season can affect a female's ability to roll into a ball because the marsupium can become distended with the amount of young they carry.
 The female's ball form will not be fully complete, leading to an increased predation risk.